 In 1794, farmers and distillers from western Pennsylvania rose up to protest the federal government’s whiskey tax — this revolt is known as the Whiskey Rebellion.
 Happy Travelers can now visit the heart of Whiskey Rebellion territory and raise a glass to those who led the charge at participating distilleries and drink in some history of the rebellion at museums.

-The Whiskey Rebellion website and mobile pass program launch on July 12, 2019.
 To quench your thirst (see what we did there?), here are just a few of the 70 total stops on the trail.
+For more information on how to buy a pass and trail updates, visit the Whiskey Rebellion website.

 First stop — Wigle Whiskey — the most awarded craft whiskey distillery in America!
 From ryes and bourbons to flavored whiskeys, you’ll find your whiskey of choice or maybe even a rum, gin, absinthe, or vodka for a little extra fun.
 Call in advance to book a barrel tasting or whiskey production tour where you’ll learn the history of the rebellion told from Philip Wigle’s perspective.